Wlkn/KitchenKaleidoscope/README.md

 -   MaterialUI: A popular React UI library that provides a range of customizable components.
 -   ViteJS: A build tool that provides fast and efficient development and production builds for modern web applications.

-## API

-The recipe sharing web application features a custom-made API created using ExpressJS.
-The API handles all data management in the application, including user authentication, recipe creation, and ingredient management.
-To further enhance my skills, I experimented with using two different databases - MongoDB for non-relational data hosted on Atlas, and PostGreSQL for relational data hosted on Render.

 ## Getting Started

 To get started with the Recipe Sharing App, simply clone the repository and run `npm install` to install the necessary dependencies.
 Then, run `npm run dev` to start the Front end development server.
 To run the Back end one you should run `npm run start-dev`.